-But Fresen doesn’t appear amenable to considering the schools’ requests.
-He told the Appropriations Committee he’ll seek to reduce the state-imposed cap on per-student-station spending so that schools cut costs, and he also wants to broaden what revenue sources and expenses would be subject to that cap and then enact penalties for districts that exceed it.
+But Fresen doesn't appear amenable to considering the schools' requests.
+He told the Appropriations Committee he'll seek to reduce the state-imposed cap on per-student-station spending so that schools cut costs.
+He also wants to broaden what revenue sources and expenses would be subject to that cap and then enact penalties for districts that exceed it.

 Those ideas will be met with resistance.
 Pafford called those proposals "the continued torture of the public school system."

-Fresen told the committee he’d been interested in districts’ construction spending for years “but didn’t want to make it my war” previously.
-This session, he has support from House Appropriations Chairman Richard Corcoran, R-Land O’Lakes, to take it on.
+Fresen told the committee he'd been interested in districts' construction spending for years "but didn't want to make it my war" previously.
+Now he has support from House Appropriations Chairman Richard Corcoran, R-Land O'Lakes, to take it on.

-The Legislature set a statutory cap 10 years ago on how much in state aide schools could spend per student station — roughly $21,000 for elementary schools, $23,000 for middle schools and $30,000 for high schools.
+The Legislature set a statutory cap 10 years ago on how much in state aid schools could spend per student station — roughly $21,000 for elementary schools, $23,000 for middle schools and $30,000 for high schools.
 The figure is adjusted annually based on the consumer price index.
-If a project exceeds that, schools need to use an alternative funding source, such as local aide.
+If a project exceeds that, schools need to use an alternative funding source, such as local aid.

-In a presentation to House members, Fresen’s budget staff highlighted various examples of district projects that exceeded those maximium levels between 2006 and 2014.
+In a presentation to House members, Fresen's budget staff highlighted various examples of district projects that exceeded those maximum levels between 2006 and 2014.

 For example, Pompano Beach Middle School in Broward County in 2009 reported spending $79,300 per student station — almost quadruple the cap — on a new cafeteria and eight new classrooms.
 Also, Homosassa Elementary School in Citrus County in 2007 reported spending nearly $250,000 per student station — or more than 13 times the maximum — for a new media center and food services building and other renovations, according to the staff report and Department of Education data.

-The data included no details on how much local aide was used versus state aide.
+The data included no details on how much local aid was used versus state aid.